Mike497/python-ai-news-scraper/README.md

 # News Scraper App
-This project is aimed to create a simple application in Python to sniff news from given HTML URLs, then storing them into internal DB with ability to search over saved news later.
+This project is aimed to create a simple application in Python to sniff news from given HTML URLs, then processing via AI and then storing them into internal DB with ability to search over saved news later.

 ## Prerequisites
 1. Install Docker.